danomatika/ofxPd/README.markdown

 BUILD REQUIREMENTS
 ------------------

-To use ofxPd, first you need to download and install Open Frameworks. ofxPdExample-beta.xcodeproj is developed against the latest version of Open Frameworks on github, while ofxPdExample.xcodeproj will work with the 0062 release. ofxPdExample-ios-beta.xcodeproj is an iOS project for OF 007 which may or may not build as OF 007 is unstable at the time of this writing.
+To use ofxPd, first you need to download and install Open Frameworks.
+Development is against the latest version of Open Frameworks on github.
+Checkout a tag if you need an earlier version.

 [OF github repository](https://github.com/openframeworks/openFrameworks)